CumulusNetworks/docs/content/cumulus-linux-52/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 You can delete all SPAN or ERSPAN sessions with the `nv unset system port-mirror` command.
 For example:

 ```
 cumulus@switch:~$ nv unset system port-mirror
 cumulus@switch:~$ nv config apply
 ```
 <!-- vale off -->
 ## cl-acltool Configuration
 <!-- vale on -->
 You can configure SPAN and ERSPAN with `cl-acltool`, the {{<link url="Netfilter-ACLs" text="same utility used for security ACL configuration">}}.
 The match criteria for SPAN and ERSPAN is usually an interface; for more granular match terms, use {{<link url="#selective-spanning" text="selective spanning">}}.
 The SPAN source interface can be a port, a subinterface, or a bond interface.
 You can match ingress traffic on interfaces.
 On switches with {{<exlink url="www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="Spectrum ASICs">}}, you can match egress traffic.
-See the {{<link url="#limitations-for-span-and-erspan" text="list of limitations">}} below.

 Cumulus Linux supports a maximum of two SPAN destinations.
 Multiple rules (SPAN sources) can point to the same SPAN destination, although a given SPAN source cannot specify two SPAN destinations.
 The SPAN destination (MTP) interface can be a physical port, subinterface, bond interface or CPU.
 The SPAN and ERSPAN action is independent of security ACL actions.
 If packets match both a security ACL rule and a SPAN rule, both actions apply.

 {{%notice note%}}
 Always place your rule files under `/etc/cumulus/acl/policy.d/`.
 {{%/notice%}}

+**Limitations for SPAN functionality**

 - Cumulus Linux supports only a single SPAN destination in atomic mode or three SPAN destinations in non-atomic mode.
 - Cumulus Linux does not support SPAN ACL rules for an output interface that is a subinterface.